AliceLR/megazeux/arch/darwin/README.md

 to merge them.
 Any pre-existing binaries from other architectures will also be combined into the fat binary.
 This can be used to e.g. import PowerPC builds made with Xcode 3.2.6 into a binary otherwise built by Xcode 9.4.1.
-The lipo and archive steps should work on any macOS version regardless of which macOS/Xcode produced the component builds.
+The final lipo and archive steps should be performed on the newer of the environments involved to ensure correct codesigning et al.

 NOTE: OS X Mavericks (and presumably older versions) have linker issues when a binary links against both x86_64 and x86_64h dylibs.
 This was found in